BenjiCCB/challenge-20/README.md

 ## Usage Information

 This application is extremely simple to use.
-Once running, simply click to visit each one of the a site's sections, including the About Me, the Portfolio, the Resume, and the Contact section
+Once running, simply click to visit each one of the a site's sections, including the About Me, the Portfolio, the Resume, and the Contact section (note validation functionaly in Contact the section, and download option in the Resume)

 ---